josh-g-grimes/Twitter-Sentiment-NLP/README.md

 *   **Next Step 3:** Other platforms.
 We could use the same ideas from this analysis and apply it to text from other forms of social media and see if there are other platforms where different types of feedback are expressed disproportionally than others so companies can focus their resources on those platforms.

+## **For More Information**
+See the full analysis in the [Jupyter Notebook](https://github.com/josh-g-grimes/Twitter-Sentiment-NLP/blob/main/notebook.ipynb) or review this [presentation](https://github.com/josh-g-grimes/Twitter-Sentiment-NLP/blob/main/presentation.pdf).

+For additional info, contact Josh Grimes at josh.g.grimes@gmail.com

 ### **Project Structure**
 |-- .gitignore

 |-- README.md

 |-- data.csv

 |-- notebook.ipynb

 |-- presentation.pdf